adambard/learnxinyminutes-docs/powershell.html.markdown

 $True -and $False  # => False
 $False -or $True   # => True

-# True and False are actually 1 and 0 but only support limited arithmetic
+# True and False are actually 1 and 0 but only support limited arithmetic.
-# However, casting the bool to int resolves this
+# However, casting the bool to int resolves this.
 $True + $True # => 2
 $True * 8    # => '[System.Boolean] * [System.Int32]' is undefined
 [int]$True * 8 # => 8
 $False - 5   # => -5

-# Comparison operators look at the numerical value of True and False
+# Comparison operators look at the numerical value of True and False.
 0 -eq $False  # => True
 1 -eq $True   # => True
 2 -eq $True   # => False
 -5 -ne $False # => True

-# Using boolean logical operators on ints casts them to booleans for evaluation
+# Using boolean logical operators on ints casts to booleans for evaluation.
 # but their non-cast value is returned
 # Don't mix up with bool(ints) and bitwise -band/-bor
 [bool](0)     # => False